SwiftERM Hyper-personalisation for ecommerce email marketing

 BI vs marketing automation

 Business intelligence and marketing automation software have some overlapping use cases when it comes to visualizing data and making it ready for analysis.
-However, the analytics in a marketing automation software will be focused only on marketing-specific behaviours.
+However, the analytics in marketing automation software will be focused only on marketing-specific behaviours.
 A good business intelligence software will allow you to consolidate all of your data from across your company’s tools to gain deeper insights into the effects they have on one another.
 For best results, marketing teams should use their marketing automation software to dive deep into marketing-specific analytics, but then export their data to the BI tool to better understand how marketing affects the company’s overall effectiveness.

 Benefits and ROI of marketing automation